natf17/nextjs-demo/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-The base directory structure was bootstrapped using with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
+The base directory structure was bootstrapped using [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

-See the headless CMS configuration ['here'](https://github.com/isaacd8k/kiosk-prd-demo)

 ## SETUP: Configure permissions